Raushan1156/Spring-Boot-MiniProjects/README.md

 ---

 # 🟩 PROJECT 2 — **Workforce Insight & Payroll Analytics System (WIPAS)**  ![Status: In Progress](https://img.shields.io/badge/Status-In%20Progress-blue)

-A Spring Boot application focused on **advanced JPA**, **analytics**, and **transactional HR operations**.
-This project is perfect for demonstrating deeper Spring Data JPA skills beyond basic CRUD.

 ---

-## ⭐ Project Overview

-WIPAS provides employee and department management along with **salary analytics** and **HR insights** such as total payroll, salary distribution, department-wise metrics, and bulk updates.

 This project highlights your ability to work with: